 Earthlings use communication for a number of different purposes of which the exchange of information is only one, and a minor one at that.
 Language is used to bond, comfort, encourage, reassure, instruct, compete, manipulate, plea, threaten and deceive, to mention but a few.
 Sometimes language is simply used to avoid an awkward silence or to pass the time, in which case the current local meteorological conditions are a particularly popular subject.

-Besides language, Earthlings have developed a series of non-verbal techniques to communicate with each other, such as body language, facial expressions and various tones of voice.
-The better one is able to understand and interpret these codes, the better they are equipped to manipulate those with a lesser understanding.
+Besides language Earthlings have developed a series of non-verbal techniques to communicate with each other, such as body language, facial expressions and various tones of voice.
+The better one is able to understand and interpret these codes, the better one is equipped to manipulate those with a lesser understanding.

 It should be kept in mind at all times that Earthlings not always mean what they say, and even if they do, they often follow an underlying agenda which can be difficult to figure out.

 Alongside their economy of resources and finances Earthlings have also developed an economy of truth which can range from withholding relevant information or combining unrelated facts in order to draw incorrect conclusions to outright lying.
 While some of their techniques are relatively harmless, such as paying false compliments in order to get into somebody’s good books, many of them are designed to gain an advantage at somebody else’s expense.
 There are cases in which this economy, strategically put into place, leads to the incitement of hatred against other social units, often followed by pogroms, crusades and genocide.